-Why are crows attacking me?
+Why are crows dive-bombing me?

 Nesting season is a vulnerable time for babies and parents, with eggs and young chicks at risk of predation.
 This risk is amplified as fledgling birds begin to leave the nest.
 For their first few days they can’t fully fly, and rely heavily on their parents to keep them safe as they hop around on the ground and work their flight muscles.